fpolar/Vacuum-Tube-Studio/README.md

   - it may just be a speed/latency issue, drawing a little slowly works fine
     - this might be ok, people draw slowly when on mobile
   - sometimes just switching to dots only fixes it for some reason

-- small bug, if orientation data sent too early, position of player on canvas isnt set

-- have a button/make user hold down on the canvas or their icon to draw when on tilt mode

 - after a few draws or after some condition is met, show tips on mobile
   - like a message that tells the user to hit their emoji to move their position on the canvas